Psychology Internship Training Program

 - Assessment: Assessment is a focus of each major rotation.
 Specialty experience in neuropsychological assessment is offered in addition to opportunities to conduct pre-surgical bariatric evaluations opioid, risk evaluations/evaluations for candidacy of implantable devices, and forensic assessment.

-- Health Psychology/Behavioral Medicine: We offer a variety of behavioral medicine rotations including, but not limited to, bariatric surgery, medical weight management, chronic pain, integrated primary care, sleep medicine, psychiatry consultation and liaison, substance use, and rotations at VAMC Clarksburg.
+- Health Psychology/Behavioral Medicine: We offer a variety of behavioral medicine rotations with adults and children including, but not limited to, bariatric surgery, medical weight management, chronic pain evaluations, integrated primary care, sleep medicine, pediatric subspecialty clinics, adolescent medicine, psychiatry consultation and liaison, substance use, and rotations at VAMC Clarksburg.

 - Primary Care: We provide a number of unique training opportunities within our primary care setting including integrated Behavioral Health Services as well as specialty clinics (Integrated Diabetes Clinic, Weight Management Clinic) and family medicine inpatient rounds.